Sorry, you need to enable JavaScript to visit this website.

 • persons who are staying in jail or in a closed institution at the time of elections

-• voters who for reasons relating to their belief are not able to go to the elections
+• voters who for reasons relating to their beliefs are not able to go to the elections

 The turnout of young people

-About 90 percent of the population takes part in the elections.
-In the elections of 2019, 92,16% of the (automatically) registered voters took part in the regional elections (Flemish parliament) and 90,41% in the European elections (Flemish districts).
+About 90 percent of the population participates in elections.
+In the elections of 2024, 93,5% of the (automatically) registered voters took part in the regional elections (Flemish parliament) and 89,0% in the European elections (Belgium).
+This is much higher than the 63,5% of the voters that voted in the elections for the municipal level (where voting was for the first time no longer compulsory).
 Age-specific information about voter turnout is not available.

-Since voting is compulsory, it makes however not so much sense to look at voter turnout in Belgium since it cannot be interpreted as an expression of political interest (Vanhoutte, 2009).
+Since voting is compulsory (except for the municipal level), it makes however not so much sense to look at voter turnout in Belgium since it cannot be interpreted as an expression of political interest (Vanhoutte, 2009).
 The intention to cast a valid vote is often used instead, since people are not obliged to actually cast a vote, they can also decide not to vote, by voting blank or invalid.
-In 2019 86,04% of the voters casted a valid vote for the regional elections of the Flemish Parliament.
-Because the ballots are anonymous, the proportion of vaIid votes according to age can only be measured by means of surveys.
+In 2024 89,1% of the voters casted a valid vote for the regional elections of the Flemish Parliament.
+Because the ballots are anonymous, the proportion of valid votes by age can only be measured through surveys.

 Young people as political representatives